ucbsoj/15sp-onlinenewspackages/index.md

 Due: **Sunday April 5, 11:59pm**

-Individually, each student will design and build a stand-alone single page story using tutorial material.
+Individually, each student will design and build a stand-alone single page story.
 This assignment is designed to demonstrate your competency in the mechanics of constructing a digital news package.
-The details for the midterm will be posted on bCourses.
+The details for the midterm are available on [bCourses](https://bcourses.berkeley.edu/courses/1306168/assignments/6024314).
 The midterm is due **Sunday April 5, 11:59pm**.

 ###Final (40%)